seedfourtytwo/solana-exporter/docs/rpc-method-usage-and-optimization.md

 ### getInflationReward
 - **Purpose:** Returns inflation/staking rewards for addresses for a given epoch.
-- **Optimization:** Only fetched for the last 3 completed epochs, and deduplicated.
+- **Optimization:** Now only fetched once per epoch, immediately after an epoch change.
 - **Rationale:** Rewards are only available for completed epochs.
-Limiting calls to recent epochs avoids unnecessary queries.
+Fetching after each epoch transition ensures fresh data with minimal RPC usage.

 ---